November 7, 2019

 Remember when you were a teenager and rules seemed excessive and tiresome to follow?
 And remember getting grounded because you missed curfew ("nothing good happens after midnight") or skipped school ("Bueller? … Bueller?…")?
 And then, suddenly, you grew up and realized that your parents enforced all those rules because they love you and want what is best for you.

-Just last week, I wrote an article discussing the FTC's recent settlement with cosmetics firm Sunday Riley related to alleged misleading advertising practices in the form of untruthful online reviews.
+I recently wrote an article discussing the FTC's recent settlement with cosmetics firm Sunday Riley related to alleged misleading advertising practices in the form of untruthful online reviews.
 The FTC stated in that press release: "Posting deceptive or inaccurate information online pollutes the e-commerce marketplace and prevents consumers from making informed purchasing decisions."
 This week, the FTC continued its campaign against deceptive online advertising with a new guide, "Disclosures 101 for Social Media Influencers" (the "Guide").

 The Guide doesn't include anything truly groundbreaking.
 In fact, the FTC's previous ".Com Disclosures" guidance contains most of the standards included in the Guide.

-However, the FTC apparently believes that influencers (and the brands that love to use them) need additional attention.
+However, the FTC apparently believes that influencers (and the advertisers that love to use them) need additional attention.
 So, the FTC put out the Guide, a blog post, a dedicated webpage, and sharable videos.
 The FTC clearly wants to get the word out.
 In fact, the FTC encourages influencers and brands to share what they know so that everyone follows the same standards.

 The FTC's Guide reiterates that the responsibility to make endorsement disclosures lies with the influencer.
 The Guide also includes information on WHEN to disclose and HOW to disclose.
 The WHEN focuses on the need for a disclosure because of a material relationship with the brand.
 The HOW discusses making sure people see and understand the disclosure.